-When the system administrator is contacted by the operator, the system administrator should collect log information and conduct initial checking in accordance with the procedures explained in 9.
+When the system administrator is contacted by the operator, the system administrator should collect log information and conduct initial checking in accordance with the procedures explained in 10.
 Error Handling Procedures.

 When you conduct initial checking to determine the cause of a problem, examine all applicable log information, such as the log information for the OS (Windows event log or syslog) and the log information output by PFM - RM for Platform.
 The log information enables you to understand the details of the processing that was underway when the problem occurred and to take appropriate action.
-You
+You is likely to recur. ord of the operations that led up to the progress and eve

-8.2 Message output destinations
+9.2 Message output destinations